scrtlabs/discovery-documentation/docs/Walkthrough_secretContract.md

 Create a brand new Rust library containing our secret contract logic with the following command:
 `cargo new secret_contracts/millionaires_problem --lib`

-Copy and paste the contents of the `secret_contracts/Cargo.toml.template`file into the `Cargo.toml` file inside the library of `secret_contracts/millionaires_problem` that we created in step 2.
+Copy and paste the contents of the `secret_contracts/Cargo.toml.template`file into the `Cargo.toml` file inside the library of `secret_contracts/millionaires_problem` that was just created.

 Under `[dependencies]` add this line: `serde = “1.0.84”`.